North Idaho Koi Keepers

 deemed a satisfactory method of written notification.

-‑ The regular business meetings of the membership shall be held quarterly at a time and place to be determined by a
+B ‑ The regular business meetings of the membership shall be held quarterly at a time and place to be determined by

-change in the established date, time and location of these regular meetings may be made by majority vote of the members present
+A change in the established date, time and location of these regular meetings may be made by majority vote of the members

-at any regular meeting and upon written notice to the membership of such change in the form of the Society bulletin or other
+present at any regular meeting and upon written notice to the membership of such change in the form of the Society bulletin

 request to the President of at least five (5) duly qualified members.
 The President will set the date, time and location of